Orbs Best Practices

 - At least one executor per supported OS (MacOs, Windows, Docker, VM).

-- Must include a “default” executor.
+- Must include one executor named

 - Executor should be parameterized to allow the user to overwrite the version/tag in the event an issue arises with the included image.